-The Interdependence Network (IN) is a collaborative effort among disability-based human service organizations from around the United States, Canada and Australia.
-Member agencies have committed to shifting their emphasis from the traditional medical model approach to rehabilitation, which relies on teaching functional and adaptive skills, to the interdependence model, which builds and fosters social capital and social inclusion within communities as the primary strategy for enabling people with disabilities to become full members of society.
+The Interdependence Network (IN) is a collaborative effort among human service organizations from around the United States, Canada and Australia.
+Member agencies have committed to shifting their emphasis from the traditional medical model approach to rehabilitation, to an interdependence model, which builds and fosters social capital and social inclusion within communities as the primary strategy for enabling people with disabilities to become full members of society.

 An Interdependence paradigm promotes our commonality, not our differences.
 Such an approach does not concentrate on trying to fix or change the person with the disability.
 Instead, the focus is on helping individuals gain independence by developing and maintaining meaningful social relationships, based on the persons interests and passions.
 Indeed, relationship-building is a central tenant of this approach and is just as important for well being as traditional rehabilitation.

 The Interdependence Network was created to:

 - Identify and disseminate new approaches to human-service programs that facilitate the building of social capital and community engagement for people with disabilities as the primary outcome